School Meals and Packed Lunches

 Healthy Eating: Small Changes can make a Big Difference!

-Although we have seen a big improvement in the lunches many children are bringing into school, there are always ways we can improve our children’s diets and help them to lead healthier lives.
+There are always ways we can improve our children’s diets and help them to lead healthier lives.
 Here are some simple ideas to get you started:

 1. Make one change at a time.